Be Careful Who You Invite

 Those people who take it super, really, astonishingly personally when the college they dropped out of 12 years ago is down by a field goal after, like, the first two minutes?
 Yeah, don't invite them.
 Nothing kills that party spirit like those dudes who lash out at everyone around them like sullen jerks just because their fantasy RB1 fumbled.
 On the other hand, the guy in the cardigan who doesn't even own a TV and thinks sports are just a bunch of neanderthals carrying a ball around.
 Yeah, he's not fun anywhere, let alone a sports party.

-Fun games happen when you have a good mix of people - casual sports fans, hardcore enthusiasts with some self-awareness, and people who don't really care about the game but won't spend three hours loudly proclaiming it -- is what will make this party fun.
+Fun games happen when you have a right mix of people - casual sports fans, hardcore enthusiasts with some self-awareness, and people who don't really care about the game but won't spend three hours loudly proclaiming it -- is what will make this party fun.

 Always include your best friend and make sure to deck them out in all the best Official Sports Gear for your pets sports teams.
-You can go as simple as a new collar or all the way to hats, food bowls, and of course a new pet jacket designed for sports and easily found on our online store with many customization options.
+You can go as simple as a new collar or to hats, food bowls, and of course a new pet jacket designed for sports and easily found on our online store with many customization options.

 Perfect Party Setup